Applicable Tax Laws

 - he/she has either a residence (Wohnsitz) or a habitual abode (gewöhnlicher Aufenthalt) in Germany.

-- he/she is a German citizen who has not lived abroad for continuous time of 5 years without having a residence in Germany - extended unlimited inheritance tax liability (erweiterte unbeschränkte Erbschaftsteuerpflicht) -;
+- he/she is a German citizen who has not lived abroad for a continuous time of 5 years without having a residence in Germany - extended unlimited inheritance tax liability (erweiterte unbeschränkte Erbschaftsteuerpflicht) -;

-A corporation (Kapitalgesellschaft), a partnership (Personengesellschaft), an association (Verein) and/or a foreign pool of assets (Vermögensmasse ausländischen Rechts) is a German tax resident, if its registered office (Sitz) or place of effective management (Ort der Geschäftsleitung) is situated in Germany.
+A corporation (Kapitalgesellschaft), a partnership (Personengesellschaft), an association (Verein), and/or a foreign pool of assets (Vermögensmasse ausländischen Rechts) is a German tax resident if its registered office (Sitz) or place of effective management (Ort der Geschäftsleitung) is situated in Germany.

-Please note: This does not necessarily mean that Germany imposes German inheritance tax as a Treaty may preclude Germany from imposing inheritance tax.
-Germany currently has Treaties in the area of inheritance and estate taxes with the USA (Germany-U.S. Estate and Gift Tax Treaty), Greece, France, Sweden, Denmark and Switzerland.
+Please note: This does not necessarily mean that Germany imposes German inheritance tax, as a Treaty may preclude Germany from imposing inheritance tax.
+Germany currently has Treaties in the area of inheritance and estate taxes with the USA (Germany-U.S. Estate and Gift Tax Treaty), Greece, France, Sweden, Denmark, and Switzerland.

 Non-Resident Taxation